samholst/texting-service/README.md

 Or use this static API key `0241779ada9b54f47227` after running `rails db:seed` on local or on production.

-Use any tool of your choice to send API request.
-Make sure the request has a `x-api-key` header of the `User.first.access_keys.first.token`.
+Use any tool of your choice to send API requests.
+Just make sure the request has a `x-api-key` header of the `User.first.access_keys.first.token`.